hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_workspace_hub.html.markdown

 -> **NOTE:** The `account_tier` cannot be `Premium` in order to associate the Storage Account to this Machine Learning Workspace Hub.

 * `identity` - (Required) An `identity` block as defined below.

+* `application_insights_id` - (Optional) The ID of the Application Insights associated with this Machine Learning Workspace Hub.
+Changing this forces a new resource to be created.

 * `container_registry_id` - (Optional) The ID of the container registry associated with this Machine Learning Workspace Hub.
 Changing this forces a new resource to be created.